 We make carnitine and its in foods with steak having some of the highest concentration at between 50-160 mg per 4 oz.

-Carnitine been an ingredient in many weight loss supplements over the years.
+Carnitine has been an ingredient in many weight loss supplements over the years.
 A few of the other supplements reviewed here that also contained this compound include:

 See those reviews for additional information.

-In this 2011 rat study, 5 grams of L-carnitine (whcih is more than what's in Phen375) given to rats for 23 days did not help them lose any weight – even though those rats were also fed fewer calories.
+In this 2011 rat study, 5 grams of L-carnitine (which is more than what's in Phen375) given to rats for 23 days did not help them lose any weight – even though those rats were also fed fewer calories.

 So much for rats.
 What about people?

 Interestingly, these results are just the opposite of this 2003 study of 84 older adults that lasted 30 days.
-In this study, people who received 4 grams (4000 mg) of L-carnitine a day lost more fat than those who got a placebo (3 pounds vs. 0.5 pounds).
+In this study, those who received 4 grams (4000 mg) of L-carnitine a day lost more fat than those who got a placebo (3 pounds vs. 0.5 pounds).
 Improvements in muscle, cholesterol and triglycerides were also seen.

 I am not aware of how much caffeine is in Phen375 but since caffeine is the 2nd ingredient in the list, I wonder if it might make up a significant portion of the 516 mg proprietary blend?

-Caffeine is a stimulant and might have a mild fat burning effect.
+Caffeine is a stimulant and might have a mild fat-burning effect.
 But, does caffeine –alone– promote weight loss?
 If that evidence exists, I cannot find it.
 Every weight loss study I am aware of combines caffeine with something else.